centrifugal/centrifugo/.github/ISSUE_TEMPLATE/question.md

 ---

-**Ask your question**
-> Please provide as many details as possible – you will get the answer much faster then!
+**Ask your question**.
+Please provide as many details as possible – you will get the answer much faster then!

-…
+...

-**"Show us an example of what you mean!"**
-> An example can be useful, otherwise we're left guessing!
+**"Show us an example of what you mean!"**.
+An example can be useful, otherwise we're left guessing!

-…
+...